Understanding the Causes of Climate Change

 On top of that, some newer technologies meant to improve human lives also contribute to the problem.
 Air conditioning and refrigeration, among other modern conveniences, rely on fluorinated gases to run.
 Those gases were designed as safer replacements for chemicals that damaged the ozone layer.
 However, they are extremely effective at trapping heat—more than ten thousand times stronger than CO2.
 As those appliances have become more widespread, the use of fluorinated gases has surged.

 Although carbon dioxide is the most common greenhouse gas, it isn't the strongest at trapping heat.
-Gasses like methane and nitrous oxide are much better at holding in heat from the sun.
+Gases like methane and nitrous oxide are much better at holding in heat from the sun.
 Some can linger in the atmosphere for a long time, making them even more powerful in warming the planet.

 For each greenhouse gas, scientists calculate its global warming potential (GWP).
 That measure factors in how much heat a gas can trap and how long it stays in the atmosphere.
 The GWP score is essentially a comparison to carbon dioxide’s role in global warming.